 In my four years of blogging, the post that has generated the most comments is "How to handle negative values in log transformations."
 Many people have written to describe data that contain negative values and to ask for advice about how to log-transform the data.

 Today I describe a transformation that is useful when a variable ranges over several orders of magnitude in both the positive and negative directions.
 This situation comes up when you measure the net change in some quantity over a period of time.
 Examples include the net profit at companies, net change in the price of stocks, net change in jobs, and net change in population.
+(Remember, however, that you do not have to transform variables in a linear regression!
+Linear regression does not require that the variables be normally distributed.)

 A state-by-state look at net population change in California